 The primary outcome was type of job the applicant took taken immediately upon graduation from fellowship.
 An academic job was defined as having a title of clinical faculty or a level of professorship at a teaching institution.
 All applicants were contacted via email, letter, or phone in regards to number and type of jobs taken since completion of fellowship.
 The outcome of applicants that could not be reached personally was determined by contacting the respective fellowship director.
 If that could not be done, then the outcome was searched via the Internet.

-Chi-square test or Fisher's exact test were used to estimate the strength of the association between the covariates and response.
-Characteristics that were found to be significant predictors were then placed in a multivariate logistical model.
-Odds ratios were then calculated as well as significance.
+The chi-square or Fisher’s exact test was used to determine the potential association between covariates and outcome.
+Multiple logistic regression was used to determine the effects of predictive criteria on type of job (academia or private) taken immediately upon graduation by using backward stepwise covariate selection and by including only factors that were each significant to a p-value of <=0.05.
+The odds ratio and its 95% confidence interval were calculated for each factor in the presence of the others in the final model.

 Results